Stonehenge Aotearoa – Better Than The Original Stonehenge?

 Yes, you read correctly.

-Stonehenge NZ was built over a period of two years, opening to the public in 2005.
+Stonehenge Aotearoa was built over a period of two years, opening to the public in 2005.
 It was built primarily by members of The Phoenix Astronomical Society and encompasses modern scientific research with ancient knowledge.

 Unlike the original Stonehenge, some of its starlore is inspired by Polynesian and Maori traditions.
 So although it is built on a similar scale to the English version, it’s not an exact replica.